Hello, and welcome to this new Android development course. This is part one on how to make a drawing app for Android.

 This is the first method transaction.
-I will go to our onTouchEvent which is just right here and in action down we have to call touchStart.
-So you can say touchStart and we’ll pass X and Y. After all this the view class requires us to invalidate previous view in order for us to make it look smooth.
+I will go to our onTouchEvent which is right here and in action down we have to call touchStart.
+You can say touchStart and we’ll pass X and Y. After all this the view class requires us to invalidate the previous view in order for us to make it look smooth.
 To do that they’re going to say just invalidate.

 Next we have the action move so for this action we will create another method.

 We can say private void onTouchMove.
-This parameter again we’ll have X and Y. So float X, float Y.
+Again, this parameter, we’ll have X and Y. So float X, float Y.

-Inside this we will have to get how much the finger has moved from the previous position which was saved with this variables I’m selecting right now.
+Inside this we will have to understand how much the finger has moved from the previous position which was saved with these variables I’m selecting right now.